 With the right marketers on your side, Google’s own PPC platform – simply called Google Ads – can present excellent promotional benefits for an enviably low cost compared to other marketing methods.
 OLCO Design, and countless other PPC experts, have proven that the right ads, delivered at the right time, using the right keywords, and the right copy, can totally transform a business’s success.

-Sidenote for those reading in spring 2020: Essential COVID-19 preparedness measures mean many of us are currently working from home and relying on the internet more and more as a result.
+Sidenote for those reading in 2020/2021: Essential COVID-19 preparedness measures mean many of us are currently working from home and relying on the internet more and more as a result.
 As such, we felt it important to mention that offline marketing measures are unlikely to receive much traction for the foreseeable; B2B direct mail marketing is just going to collect on office doormats and if you’re a customer-facing B2C, there will be reduced opportunities to give out flyers.

 Online marketing like search and social media PPC is a much sounder investment at the moment, because we’re all turning to online channels for answers, products, and solutions.
 So there’s really no time like the present to get started with PPC!
 Get in touch with the team today if you’d like a chat about your options.